ospin-web-dev/synapse/README.md

 ## <a name="Overview">Overview</a>

 The @ospin/synapse is a JavaScript SDK to communicate to Ospin's HTTP API from a device.
 It is build on top of @aws-amplify.
-To use it, the device has to have an X509 certificate that was issues by the OSPIN cloud.
+To use it, the device has to have a X509 certificate that was issued by the OSPIN cloud.

   - [configure synapse for the environment](#Configuration)
   - [Authentication](#Authenticating)